homedepot/cloud-runner/README.md

 $ export API_KEY=test
 $ make run
 ```
 2. Create an account.
 Cloud Runner connects to Spinnaker's fiat (at http://spin-fiat.spinnaker:7003) when deploying to GCP to verify the current user has read and write access to the account.
 The user is defined in the `X-Spinnaker-User` request header.
-When onboarding an account into Spinnaker make sure to define the read and write groups correctly!
-If no account field is provided one will be generated in the format `cr-<GCP_PROJECT_ID>`.
+When onboarding an account into Cloud Runner make sure to define the read and write groups correctly!
+If no `account` field is provided one will be generated in the format `cr-<GCP_PROJECT_ID>`.
 ```bash
 $ curl -H "API-Key: test" localhost:80/v1/credentials -d '{
   "account": "test-account-name",